clojure-emacs/cider/doc/configuration.md

 ### Minibuffer completion

 Out-of-the box CIDER uses the standard `completing-read` Emacs mechanism.
-While it's not fancy it certainly gets the job done (just press `TAB`).
+While it's not fancy it certainly gets the job done (just press <kbd>TAB</kbd>).
 There are, however, ways to improve upon the standard completion if you wish to.

 #### icomplete